GeForce Now

-GeForce Now (stylized as GeForce NOW) is the brand used by Nvidia for its cloud gaming service.
-The Nvidia Shield version of GeForce Now, formerly known as Nvidia Grid, launched in beta in 2013, with Nvidia officially unveiling its name on September 30, 2015.
+GeForce Now (stylized as GeForce NOW) is a cloud gaming service operated by Nvidia.
+It was originally titled Nvidia Grid, a cloud gaming service for Nvidia Shield devices, launched in 2013.
+On September 30, 2015, Nvidia rebranded the service as GeForce Now and introduced a $7.99/month subscription model.
 The subscription service provided users with unlimited access to a library of games hosted on Nvidia servers for the life of the subscription, being delivered to subscribers through streaming video.
 Certain titles were also available via a "Buy & Play" model.
 This version was discontinued in 2019, and transitioned to a new version of the service that enabled Shield users to play their own games.

 In January 2017, Nvidia unveiled GeForce Now clients for Windows and Mac computers, available in North America and Europe as a free beta.
 GeForce NOW lets users access a virtual computer, where they can install their existing games from existing digital distribution platforms, and play them remotely.
 As with the original Shield version, the virtual desktop is also streamed from Nvidia servers.
-An Android client was also introduced in 2019.

 The service exited Beta and launched to the general public on February 4, 2020.
-It is available on Windows, macOS, Android, iOS, Shield TV, Chromebook, Tizen and WebOS devices.
-The technology that powers GeForce NOW was invented by Franck Diard, and Xun Wang.
+It is available on Windows, macOS, Linux (beta), Android, iOS/iPadOS, ChromeOS, Shield TV, Tizen, WebOS, the Steam Deck, the Steam Machine, and VR/MR headsets including Apple Vision Pro, Meta Quest which running Meta Horizon OS, Steam Frame, and Valve Index.
+The technology that powers GeForce NOW was invented by Franck Diard and Xun Wang.
 The patent is owned by Nvidia.

 Features

-GeForce Now consists of a network of servers based in data centers in North America and Europe, that host and serve the GeForce Now game library to members in those regions.
-On March 18, 2021, Nvidia announced that they will be opening a datacenter in Montreal, Canada, in addition to two datacenters in Australia through their partnership with Pentanet.
-The servers utilize Nvidia Tesla graphics cards, and can stream games at up to 4K resolution at 60 frames per second or 1440p at 120 fps.
-Nvidia recommended a 50 Mbit/s internet connection for the 1080/60p stream, but the service can also stream at 720p/60p for 25 Mbit/s connections, 720/30p frames per second for connections higher than 10 Mbit/s, and use adaptive bitrate streaming to scale the quality based on bandwidth.
-The server-side hardware will be upgraded over time to improve the quality of the streams.
+GeForce Now consists of a network of servers based in data centers across North America, Europe, Asia, Australia, South America, the Middle East, and Africa, that host and serve the GeForce Now game library to members in over 100 countries.

+Streaming technology

+The service uses AV1 encoding on newer server generations, providing approximately 40% bitrate savings compared to H.264 at similar quality levels.
+HEVC and H.264 remain available for devices without AV1 decoding hardware, with adaptive bitrate streaming scaling quality based on available bandwidth.
+Cinematic Quality Streaming (CQS) features YUV 4:4:4 chroma sampling, 10-bit HDR support, AI-powered HUD sharpness filters, and maximum bitrates up to 100 Mbit/s.
+DLSS 4 Multi-Frame Generation support can generate up to three additional frames per rendered frame in supported titles.

+Subscription tiers

+GeForce Now offers three primary subscription tiers plus legacy plans.

+Free tier

+The Free tier provides 1-hour gaming sessions with ad-supported waiting periods and the longest queue times.
+Streaming is limited to 1080p/60fps on servers with 4 vCPU cores, 14GB RAM, and GeForce RTX 3050-class hardware (6GB VRAM).
+Only Ready-to-Play games (over 2,000 titles) are accessible; Install-to-Play is not available.